gergo85/oc-quick-edit/README.md

 ###Plans
 * Support the default code editor.
-* Support the Static Pages plugin.
+* Support the further plugins.